Definitions and Information about Naval Guns

 RAP - Rocket-Assisted Projectile.

-SAPBC - Semi-Armor Piercing Ballistic Cap.
-British projectile designation.
+SAPBC - Semi-Armor Piercing with both a Ballistic Cap and a thin Armor Piercing Cap.
 See "CPBC" above.

 SAPER - Semi-Armor Piercing Extended Range.